CodeURJC-DAW-2019-20/webapp5/README.md

 **User's role and permissions:**
 - Registered users that belong to the association:
-  - President and vicepresident: association's members permisisions and responsabilities managment
+  - President and vicepresident: association's members permisisions and responsabilities managment.
   - Secretary: events and tournaments managment.
   - Treasurer: accounts manager and merchandising store managment.
   - Board member: site maintenance and user support.